adsci/speedEST/src/text/finalVotingEnsemble.md

 # Performance of the ensemble

 The performance of the model and base estimators on the training and test sets is presented in the table below.
-It is noteworthy that the MAE and $R^2$ metrics of the voting ensemble are better than the individual base estimators.

 ![SplitHere]()